Terms of Service

 - Revenue Codes

-- Administrator: National Uniform Billing Committee (NUBC).
+- Administrator: National Uniform Billing Committee (NUBC), maintained via the American Hospital Association (AHA).

 - NDC (National Drug Code)